Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Abstract

 \section{Abstract}

-Starting from arbitrary sets of quantum states and measurements, referred to as the prepare-and-measure scenario, a generalized Spekkens non-contextual ontological model representation of the quantum statistics associated to the prepare-and-measure scenario is constructed.
-The generalization involves the new notion of a reduced space which is non-trivial for non-tomographically complete scenarios.
-A new mathematical criterion, called \textit{\unitsep}, is formulated as the relevant classicality criterion --- the name is inspired by the usual notion of quantum state separability.
+Starting from arbitrary sets of quantum states and measurements, referred to as the prepare-and-measure scenario, \vgrSC{a non-contextual}\vgr{an operationally noncontextual} ontological model of the quantum statistics associated with the prepare-and-measure scenario is constructed.
+The \vgrSC{non-contextual}\vgr{operationally noncontextual} ontological model coincides with standard Spekkens noncontextual ontological models for tomographically complete scenarios, while covering the non-tomographically complete case with a new notion of a reduced space, which we motivate following the guiding principles of noncontextuality.
+A mathematical criterion, called \textit{\unitsep}, is formulated as the relevant classicality criterion --- the name is inspired by the usual notion of quantum state separability.
 Using this criterion, we derive a new upper bound on the cardinality of the ontic space.
-Then, we recast the \unitsep{} criterion as a (possibly infinite) set of linear constraints, from which two separate converging hierarchies of algorithmic tests to witness non-classicality or certify classicality are obtained.
-We relate the complexity of these algorithmic tests to that of a class of vertex enumeration problems.
+Then, we recast the \unitsep{} criterion as a (possibly infinite) set of linear constraints, from which \vgr{we obtain} two separate hierarchies of algorithmic tests to witness \vgr{the} non-classicality or certify \vgr{the} classicality \vgr{of a scenario}.
 Finally, we reformulate our results in the framework of generalized probabilistic theories and discuss the implications for simplex-embeddability in such theories.